vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

     | sfo01-w01-vds01-tkgworkloadvip | No  | 172.16.70.0/24 | 172.16.70.100 - 172.16.70.200 |
     <!-- /* cSpell:enable */ -->

-    The following snippet shows an example network configuration: `sfo01-w01-vds01-tkgclustervip` , Same configuration should be applied in sfo01-w01-vds01-tkgmanagementvip and sfo01-w01-vds01-tkgworkloadvip
+    The following image shows a sample network configuration for network `sfo01-w01-vds01-tkgclustervip`.
+You should apply the same configuration in `sfo01-w01-vds01-tkgmanagementvip` and `sfo01-w01-vds01-tkgworkloadvip`.

     ![Change network settings](img/tko-on-vsphere/31.ALB-Networks-2.png)

-    sfo01-w01-vds01-tkgmanagement and sfo01-w01-vds01-tkgworkload network should be enabled with DHCP
+    The `sfo01-w01-vds01-tkgmanagement` and `sfo01-w01-vds01-tkgworkload` network should be enabled with DHCP.

     After the networks are configured, the configuration must look like the following image.
     ![Network list after configuration](img/tko-on-vsphere/32.ALB-Networks-3.png)